 Christmas Rose

 The Christmas rose (Helleborus niger) or black hellebore, is not actually a rose but an evergreen perennial flowering plant in the buttercup family.
-It is poisonous, but an important plant in medical botany.
+It is poisonous, but an essential plant in medical botany.

 Christmas rose (Helleborus niger) illustration from Medical Botany (1836) by John Stephenson and James Morss Churchill.